Presto on AWS

 How does Presto work with AWS?

-The two most popular places to deploy Presto in AWS are Amazon EMR and Amazon Athena.
+Some AWS services that work with Presto in AWS are Amazon EMR and Amazon Athena.
 They’re managed services that do the integration, testing, setup, configuration, and cluster tuning for you.
+AWS Athena Presto and EMR are widely used, but both come with some challenges.

+There are some differences when it comes to EMR Presto vs Athena.
 AWS EMR enables you to provision as many compute instances as you want, in minutes.
 Amazon Athena lets you deploy Presto using the AWS Serverless platform, with no servers, virtual machines, or clusters to setup, manage, or tune.
+Many Amazon Athena users run into issues, however, when it comes to scale and concurrent queries.
+Amazon Athena vs Presto is a common query and many users look at using a service like Athena or Presto.
+Learn more about those challenges and why they’re moving to Ahana Cloud, SaaS for Presto on AWS.